epicyclism/examthing/README.md

 # examthing
 Process SIMS 'csv' of exam timetable into something useful.

-A brief tidy of old code to make SIMS do soemthing useful.
+A brief tidy of old code to make SIMS do something useful.
 Takes a file containing records like,
 ```
 "Individual Candidate Timetable","","","","","","","","","","","","","","","","","","",""
 "","","Season :","","","","","Spring Mocks 2022","","","","","","","","Centre Number :","12345","","",""